Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner

+Grid independence is validated by varying the grid size by factors of 0.5, 0.75, 2 and 4, with no observable change in the results.

+A three-dimensional simulation was also conducted for a single-headed rotating flame in the cavity.
+The computational domain was constructed by extending the cavity cross-section over a 360-degree annular geometry.
+Adaptive mesh refinement (AMR) \cite{RETTENMAIER2019100317} was adopted to reduce the computational cost while maintaining sufficient spatial resolution near the propagating flame front.
+The mesh was dynamically refined around the reaction zone and coarsened in regions away from the flame.
+The AMR operation was performed every ten time-marching steps, using the OH mass fraction $Y_{\mathrm{OH}}$ as the refinement indicator.
+In particular, cells satisfying $Y_{\mathrm{OH}}>0.002$ were refined.
+The initial background mesh had a characteristic cell size of $0.5~\mathrm{mm}$, and three levels of refinement were used, resulting in a finest grid spacing of approximately $0.05~\mathrm{mm}$ near the flame front.

-The inlet boundary condition is defined by a parabolic velocity profile based on the experimental values of total mass flow rates and mass fractions.
+For both types of simulations, the inlet boundary condition is defined by a parabolic velocity profile based on the experimental values of total mass flow rates and mass fractions.
 The wall boundaries are defined as no-slip surfaces with experimentally determined temperature profiles.
 The outlet is assigned a boundary condition of constant pressure and zero concentration gradient.